snthebeast03/Pong-Game/README.md

 # Pong-Game
-Run the pong game.exe to play the game.
+Run the pong gaem.exe to play the game.

 If you want to change the paddles or ball replace the image with the same file name and extension.